sunflower-land/sunflower-land/README.md

 Still not satisfied?
 Submit a support ticket here: [Submit a ticket](https://sunflowerland.freshdesk.com/support/tickets/new)

+### ‼️ Have a suggestion/proposal/cool idea ?

+Please add a new idea for the community to vote on, here!
+[SFL Idea Portal](https://sunflower-land.ideas.aha.io/)

 # 👶 Getting Started

 Firstly, you will need to clone the repo locally.
 Once you have it ready navigate into the directory and run the following commands: